TabulateJarl8/vapor/README.md

 # Vapor
-TUI program to check the ProtonDB compatibility of all the games of a user.
+TUI program to check the ProtonDB compatibility of all the games of a Steam user.